ADHD Looks Different in Women. Here’s How — and Why.

 Quinn agrees, adding that the very fact that a woman senses that she is “different” from her peers is often difficult to bear.

-“She develops anxiety, demoralization, low self-esteem, and looks depressed,” says Quinn.
+“She may, for example, develop anxiety, demoralization, low self-esteem, and looks depressed,” says Quinn.
 “So she’s painfully aware.
 She really does suffer, but she suffers silently.”

 Financial Costs and Missed Opportunities

-As if emotional problems weren’t enough, ADHD also brings significant financial costs.
+As if emotional problems weren’t enough, ADHD may also bring significant financial costs.

 “You’re constantly paying for your disorganization and forgetfulness,” says Nadeau.
 “You’re losing your glasses, so you have to buy a new pair.
 You get a parking ticket because you lost track of time and the meter ran out.
-Things like that are constantly happening in the life of someone with ADHD.”
+Things like that may happen frequently in the life of someone with ADHD.”

 Lyle Hawkins, a 59-year-old mother of three, long suspected that she had ADHD, but didn’t get diagnosed or treated until age 40.
 She regrets all those years of being misperceived as lazy and careless.
 But most of all, she laments lost opportunities.
-Hawkins married right out of high school, but would have gone to college instead if she had gotten help by then.
+Hawkins married right out of high school, but she feels that she likely would have gone to college instead if she had been effectively diagnosed and treated in her early years.

 “I was from a very educated family, where education was really important,” says Hawkins, a patient of Dr. Reimherr’s, who is also from Sandy, Utah.
 “But college would have been too stressful.
 When you have attention deficit, everybody’s on page 10 and you’re on page three.”